minch/constantize/README.md

     |    ..        |
     +----+---------+

-if your table used a different field, say :title, rather than name:
+if your table used a different field, say :title, rather than :name:

     +----+---------+
     | id | title   |